-Edenists believe that using animals as a food source is delaying our evolution.
-As 70% of monoculture crops are grown to feed livestock, Edenists believe that a global shift towards veganism will free up land that could be both re-wilded and cultivated with permaculture techniques like planting edible forests to grow local produce.
-This would both feed the world and help slow down the warming of our planet by planting a carbon busting Eden the world over.
+As more than 70% of monoculture crops are grown to feed livestock (and for biofuel) , Edenists believe that a global shift towards more planet conscious food sources will free up land that could be both re-wilded and cultivated with agroecological and permacultural techniques like planting edible forests to grow local produce.
+By tackling food sovereignty and ‘growing our own’, we tackle food poverty, find a common ground to unite us and we reduce our carbon footprints at the same time.
 By reducing our greenhouse gasses here in the west, we can reduce the number of climate disasters in places hit far worse than we are experiencing ourselves.

+Here in the West, we have the luxury of choice.
+It’s a privileged position to be in.
 The redistribution of resources to poorer countries could be a way to eradicate famine and disease as Edenists do not believe it is right that some people starve while others have resources in abundance.
-We need to voluntarily share the wealth we have in the west with ‘third world’ countries by living simpler lives and giving what we do not need away to those who need it.
+We need to voluntarily share the wealth we have by living simpler lives and giving what we do not need away to those who need it.
 By giving back what was never ours to take.

 The amassing of personal wealth is considered ugly to supporters of the movement who see billionaires as dragons sitting on their hoards refusing to share while the world starves.
 With increasingly ingenious inventions being made alongside advancements in technology, we have the means already to clean the oceans, provide free clean drinking water globally and generate free power with little cost to the environment, there is no good reason why any human should be without basic essentials like food or water.